shunnNet/co/README.md

 # rollup-plugin-co
-This is a rollup plugin that can automatically generate a imported module code base on importer content.
+This is a rollup plugin that can automatically generate a imported module code base on importer content by AI.

 > [!WARNING]
 > In development...